rachelzoeb/RIFT/README.md

 provides a quantitative measure by which to rank variants for further investigation and several visualizations to aid in evaluation of a region of interest.

+v2.0 (Updated September 22, 2021) - includes functions to apply randomForest (Breiman, 2001) and viRandomForest (Liu & Zhao, 2017) methods to a set of variants.
+Must have the packages randomForest and viRandomForest installed.

 ### Installation